-The spat involving the world's biggest aircraft makers is in focus with the US proposing more tariffs on EU goods.
+The spat is in focus with the WTO allowing the US to impose tariffs on billions of dollars worth of EU goods.
 DW takes a look at the nearly 15-year-old case that has seen the two allies duel over aircraft subsidies.

 What is the dispute all about?